-Writers, Directors, Actors Hone Skills At Placer Rep's Writers Workshop
+Writers, Directors, Actors Hone Skills at Placer Rep's Writers Workshop

 Audiences may recall Placer Repertory Theater as the professional company that commissioned and produced the "New Beginnings" event featuring a new play about the historic Placer County roundhouses in July 2021 and the December 2021 "Jane Austen Soiree."
 Placer Rep also recently won Gold Country Media's "The Best of the Best: Best Live Theatrical Group," and four Broadway World awards in December 2021.

-Placer Repertory Theater is an award-winning 501(c)3 nonprofit professional performing arts and cultural organization with the mission to offer educational and quality-of-life enriching professional performing arts and cultural programs relevant to the people of Placer County, while supporting local organizations and acting as an economic engine for the area.
+Placer Repertory Theater (PlacerRep.org) is an award-winning 501(c)3 nonprofit professional performing arts and cultural organization with the mission to offer educational and quality-of-life enriching professional performing arts and cultural programs relevant to the people of Placer County, while supporting local organizations and acting as an economic engine for the area.
+Follow Placer Repertory Theater on Facebook and Instagram: @PlacerRep.